Climate and climate change

 Richard A. Betts, Chris D. Jones, Jeff R. Knight, James O. Pope and Caroline Sandford

-We forecast the annual average CO2 concentration at Mauna Loa, Hawaii to be 2.84 ± 0.54 parts per million (ppm) higher in 2024 than in 2023.
-As a result, we forecast the 2024 annual average CO2 concentration at Mauna Loa to be 423.6 ± 0.5 ppm (Figure 1).
+We forecast the annual average CO2 concentration at Mauna Loa, Hawaii to be 2.37± 0.55 parts per million (ppm) higher in 2026 than in 2025.
+As a result, we forecast the 2026 annual average CO2 concentration at Mauna Loa to be 429.4 ± 0.6 ppm (Figure 1).
 This will continue the ongoing rising trend in CO2 seen in the long-term record of measurements from the Mauna Loa observatory in Hawaii that date back to 1958 (also known as the Keeling Curve).
-The size of the annual CO2 rise has generally been increasing but with substantial variation from year-to-year, with the forecast increase for 2024 being relatively large (Figure 2).
-The Mauna Loa record is a good guide to rise in global average CO2 concentration, which we therefore expect to increase by a similar amount.
+The Mauna Loa record is usually a good guide to rise in global average CO2 concentration, which we therefore expect to increase by a similar amount.

 Figure 1.
 Forecast CO2 concentrations at the Mauna Loa observatory, showing monthly (red curve) and annual (red star) values.
 The orange band and vertical red line shows the forecast uncertainty ranges.
 The thin and thick black curves show the observed monthly and annual average concentrations respectively.
 Blue stars and blue lines show previous forecast annual averages and their uncertainties, with the 2020 value being the updated 2020 forecast issued followed the reduction in global CO2 emissions due to the Covid-19 pandemic.
 Observed data is from the Scripps Institution of Oceanography, UC San Diego.